-I’m on my way soon for Belize and Ecuador and wake up each morning with itchy feet.
+I’m on my way soon for Belize and Ecuador.

-I wouldn’t, like this headless horseman, want to go anywhere without having something between my two ears.
+I don’t, like this headless horseman, want to go anywhere without having something between my two ears.

 There aren’t many rides on this Midway but those that are here give kids a thrill.

 Precious children are flung through space, turned upside down, and hold on screaming for dear life.